alicolville/Weight-Tracker/readme.txt

 = 5.3 =

 * Improvement: Added filter to allow Activity Levels to be overridden (wlt-filter-activity-levels)					                        //TODO: Document
+* Improvement: Added filter to allow Aims to be overridden (wlt-filter-aims)					                                             //TODO: Document
 * Improvement: Added filter to allow BMR calculation to be overridden (wlt-filter-bmr-calculation)					                        //TODO: Document
 * Improvement: Added filter to allow Macro calculation per meal to be overridden (wlt-filter-macros-[key])			                        //TODO: Document
+* Improvement: Added filter to allow Macro calculations per total to be overridden (wlt-filter-macros-[key]-total)	                        //TODO: Document
 * Improvement: Added filter to allow all Macro calculations to be overridden (wlt-filter-macros)					                        //TODO: Document
 * Improvement: Added filter to display an additional field below gender on user preferences form (wlt-filter-user-settings-below-gender)    //TODO: Document
 * Improvement: Added filter to change a user's setting ('wlt-filter-user-setting-[key])														//TODO: Document